fr0wiNN/Link-Drop/README.md

 .
 ├── backend
 │   ├── config # contains configuration for DB connection.
-│   ├── controllers # empty for now... will contain functions for flow-control tasks.
-│   ├── middleware # empty for now... will contain functions for secure server-client communication.
 │   ├── models # adapter for JS -> DB communication.
 │   ├── routes # define routes for API calls together with correct error indication.
 │   ├── server.js # connects everything together and starts a backend services.